-Our team of physicians is actively evaluating patients as candidates for TAVR and has been performing the procedure since 2015.
 The procedure was approved by the FDA in 2011, but only for patients who were too high risk for open-heart surgery.
 The FDA approved the procedure for moderate-risk patients in 2016.
 Facts about EIRMC’s TAVR program:

 - EIRMC TAVR program started in November of 2015.